mistachkin/watchCat/README.md

 >
 >   * `packages/watchCat.eagle` — library of integration helpers (`Eagle.Test` procedure hooks, automatic `watchCat.tool.eagle` execution, etc).
 >   * `packages/watchCat.library.eagle` — library of tool helpers (file change detection, “is log complete?” checks, kill helpers, remote/local logging, etc).
 >   * `tools/watchCat.tool.eagle` — the log monitor you run **beside** your test process.
-It watches a single log file and a target PID; if the log stops changing too long, it declares the run hung and kills the process.
+It watches a single log file and a target process; if the log stops changing too long, it declares the run hung and kills the process.
 It can also periodically “ping” your remote server via Eagle’s test logging.
 >   * `tools/watchCron.eagle` — a simple post‑run/cron summarizer: counts `OVERALL RESULT` lines in a log, finds unique test‑run IDs, and sends a single “TOTALS” record to your remote logger.
 > * Ship as Eagle packages: **`Eagle.WatchCat 1.0`** and **`WatchCat.Library 1.0`** (pkgIndex provided).